Here is our selection of the top attractions and things to do in Uganda.

 The Queen Elizabeth National Park sits in the western side of Uganda, which is a few hours drive southwest of the country’s capital and largest city, Kampala.
 There are a few different towns close to the protected area such as Kasese and Bushenyi.

-The park contains a lot of wildlife, such as the iconic African safari animals, but is also fortunate to contain and protect a population of our closest relatives, the chimpanzees.
+The park contains a lot of wildlife, such as the iconic African safari animals, but is also fortunate to protect a population of our closest relatives, the chimpanzees.
 Towards the north and across Lake George, the park connects to the Kibale Forest National Park mentioned above.

 You can enjoy game drives in Queen Elizabeth National Park to search for the icons of the African plains, such as lions, elephants, antelopes, and buffaloes.
 There are over 200 km of game tracks throughout the park we can explore.